-Currently accommodating some 523 students and expecting more than 800 in September 2019, Repton Fry Campus opened with a decided focus on students at the younger end of the spectrum, with six classes each in Years 2 and 3, 4 classes in Year 4, 3 in Year 5, two each in years 6 and 7 and 1 each in Years 8 and 9.
+Expecting more than 800 students from September 2019, Repton Fry Campus opened with a decided focus on students at the younger end of the spectrum, with six classes each in Years 2 and 3, 4 classes in Year 4, 3 in Year 5, two each in years 6 and 7 and 1 each in Years 8 and 9.

 Average class sizes are 20 students with a maximum of 24 planned.
 24 in a class is perhaps higher than a typical premium school where we would expect to see a absolute maximum class size of 20.
 However, it is likely to be sometime before these numbers are reached in all year groups.

-Repton Abu Dhabi is the third school, and the second in the UAE, bearing the Repton name.
-According to the school, the partnership between all three schools is very strong and there are many initiatives which bring genuine meaning and substance to the links between Repton School Derbyshire, with its 450 year history, Repton School Dubai and Repton School Abu Dhabi.
+Repton Abu Dhabi is the fourth school, and one of three in the UAE, bearing the Repton name.
+According to the school, the partnership between all three schools is very strong and there are many initiatives which bring genuine meaning and substance to the links between Repton School Derbyshire, with its 450 year history, Repton School Dubai Repton School Al Barsha (formerly Foremarke School Dubai) and Repton School Abu Dhabi.